alessandra80/RunAnalysis/CodeBook.md

 Variable 3. timeDomainBodyAccmeanXaxis

- 	mean of the time (T in the name) domain body acceleration signal on the X axis coming from the mobile phone accelerometer (feature previously named tBodyAcc-mean()-X)
+ 	mean of the time domain body acceleration signal on the X axis coming from the mobile phone accelerometer (feature previously named tBodyAcc-mean()-X)

 Variable 4. timeDomainBodyAccmeanYaxis

-	mean of the time (T in the name) domain body acceleration signal on the Y axis coming from the mobile phone accelerometer (feature previously named tBodyAcc-mean()-Y)
+	mean of the time domain body acceleration signal on the Y axis coming from the mobile phone accelerometer (feature previously named tBodyAcc-mean()-Y)

 Variable 5. timeDomainBodyAccmeanZaxis

-	mean of the time (T in the name) domain body acceleration signal on the Z axis coming from the mobile phone accelerometer (feature previously named tBodyAcc-mean()-Z)
+	mean of the time domain body acceleration signal on the Z axis coming from the mobile phone accelerometer (feature previously named tBodyAcc-mean()-Z)

 Variable 6. timeDomainBodyAccstdXaxis

-	std of the time (T in the name) domain body acceleration signal on the X axis coming from the mobile phone 	accelerometer (feature previously named tBodyAcc-std()-X)
+	std of the time domain body acceleration signal on the X axis coming from the mobile phone 	accelerometer (feature previously named tBodyAcc-std()-X)

 Variable 7. timeDomainBodyAccstdYaxis

-  std of the time (T in the name) domain body acceleration signal on the Y axis coming from the mobile phone accelerometer (feature previously named tBodyAcc-std()-Y)
+  std of the time domain body acceleration signal on the Y axis coming from the mobile phone accelerometer (feature previously named tBodyAcc-std()-Y)

 Variable 8. timeDomainBodyAccstdZaxis

-	std of the time (T in the name) domain body acceleration signal on the Z axis coming from the mobile phone accelerometer (feature previously named tBodyAcc-std()-Z)
+	std of the time domain body acceleration signal on the Z axis coming from the mobile phone accelerometer (feature previously named tBodyAcc-std()-Z)

 Variable 9. timeDomainGravityAccmeanXaxis

-	mean of the time (T in the name) domain gravity acceleration signal on the X axis coming from the mobile phone accelerometer (feature previously named tGravityAcc-mean()-X)
+	mean of the time domain gravity acceleration signal on the X axis coming from the mobile phone accelerometer (feature previously named tGravityAcc-mean()-X)

 Variable 10. timeDomainGravityAccmeanYaxis

-	mean of the time (T in the name) domain gravity acceleration signal on the Y axis coming from the mobile phone accelerometer (feature previously named tGravityAcc-mean()-Y)
+	mean of the time domain gravity acceleration signal on the Y axis coming from the mobile phone accelerometer (feature previously named tGravityAcc-mean()-Y)

 Variable 11. timeDomainGravityAccmeanZaxis

-	mean of the time (T in the name) domain gravity acceleration signal on the Z axis coming from the mobile phone accelerometer (feature previously named tGravityAcc-mean()-Z)
+	mean of the time domain gravity acceleration signal on the Z axis coming from the mobile phone accelerometer (feature previously named tGravityAcc-mean()-Z)

 Variable 12. timeDomainGravityAccstdXaxis

-	std of the time (T in the name) domain gravity acceleration signal on the X axis, coming from the mobile phone accelerometer (feature previously named tGravityAcc-std()-X)
+	std of the time domain gravity acceleration signal on the X axis, coming from the mobile phone accelerometer (feature previously named tGravityAcc-std()-X)

 Variable 13. timeDomainGravityAccstdYaxis

-	std of the time (T in the name) domain gravity acceleration signal on the Y axis coming from the mobile phone accelerometer (feature previously named tGravityAcc-std()-Y)
+	std of the time domain gravity acceleration signal on the Y axis coming from the mobile phone accelerometer (feature previously named tGravityAcc-std()-Y)

 Variable 14. timeDomainGravityAccstdZaxis

-        std of the time (T in the name) domain gravity acceleration signal on the Z axis coming from the mobile phone accelerometer (feature previously named tGravityAcc-std()-Z)
+        std of the time domain gravity acceleration signal on the Z axis coming from the mobile phone accelerometer (feature previously named tGravityAcc-std()-Z)

 Variable 15. timeDomainBodyAccJerkmeanXaxis

-       mean of the derived in time (TimeDerived) body acceleration signal (time domain T signal on the X axis) coming from the mobile phone accelerometer (feature previously named tBodyAccJerk-mean()-X)
+       mean of the derived in time (Jerk) body acceleration signal (time domain signal on the X axis) coming from the mobile phone accelerometer (feature previously named tBodyAccJerk-mean()-X)

 Variable 16. timeDomainBodyAccJerkmeanYaxis

-        mean of the derived in time (TimeDerived) body acceleration signal (time domain T signal on the Y axis) coming from the mobile phone accelerometer (feature previously named tBodyAccJerk-mean()-Y)
+        mean of the derived in time (Jerk) body acceleration signal (time domain signal on the Y axis) coming from the mobile phone accelerometer (feature previously named tBodyAccJerk-mean()-Y)

 Variable 17. timeDomainBodyAccJerkmeanZaxis

-       mean of the derived in time (TimeDerived) body acceleration signal (time domain T signal on the Z axis) coming from the mobile phone accelerometer (feature previously named  tBodyAccJerk-mean()-Z)
+       mean of the derived in time (Jerk) body acceleration signal (time domain signal on the Z axis) coming from the mobile phone accelerometer (feature previously named  tBodyAccJerk-mean()-Z)

 Variable 18. timeDomainBodyAccJerkstdXaxis

-        std of the derived in time (TimeDerived) body acceleration signal (time domain T signal on the X axis) coming from the mobile phone accelerometer (feature previously named  tBodyAccJerk-std()-X)
+        std of the derived in time (Jerk) body acceleration signal (time domain signal on the X axis) coming from the mobile phone accelerometer (feature previously named  tBodyAccJerk-std()-X)

 Variable 19. timeDomainBodyAccJerkstdYaxis

-         std of the derived in time (TimeDerived) body acceleration signal (time domain T signal on the Y axis) coming from the mobile phone accelerometer (feature previously named  tBodyAccJerk-std()-Y)
+         std of the derived in time (Jerk) body acceleration signal (time domain signal on the Y axis) coming from the mobile phone accelerometer (feature previously named  tBodyAccJerk-std()-Y)

 Variable 20. timeDomainBodyAccJerkstdZaxis

-          std of the derived in time (TimeDerived) body acceleration signal (time domain T signal on the Z axis) coming from the mobile phone accelerometer (feature previously named  tBodyAccJerk-std()-Z)
+          std of the derived in time (Jerk) body acceleration signal (time domain signal on the Z axis) coming from the mobile phone accelerometer (feature previously named  tBodyAccJerk-std()-Z)

 Variable 21. timeDomainBodyGyromeanXaxis

-          mean of the time (T in the name) domain angular velocity signal on the X axis coming from the mobile phone gyroscope (feature previously named tBodyGyro-mean()-X)
+          mean of the time domain angular velocity signal on the X axis coming from the mobile phone gyroscope (feature previously named tBodyGyro-mean()-X)

 Variable 22. timeDomainBodyGyromeanYaxis

-          mean of the time (T in the name) domain angular velocity signal on the Y axis coming from the mobile phone gyroscope (feature previously named tBodyGyro-mean()-Y)
+          mean of the time domain angular velocity signal on the Y axis coming from the mobile phone gyroscope (feature previously named tBodyGyro-mean()-Y)

 Variable 23. timeDomainBodyGyromeanZaxis

-         mean of the time (T in the name) domain angular velocity signal on the Z axis coming from the mobile phone gyroscope (feature previously named tBodyGyro-mean()-Z)
+         mean of the time domain angular velocity signal on the Z axis coming from the mobile phone gyroscope (feature previously named tBodyGyro-mean()-Z)

 Variable 24. timeDomainBodyGyrostdXaxis

-          std of the time (T in the name) domain angular velocity signal on the X axis coming from the mobile phone gyroscope (feature previously named tBodyGyro-std()-X)
+          std of the time domain angular velocity signal on the X axis coming from the mobile phone gyroscope (feature previously named tBodyGyro-std()-X)

 Variable 25. timeDomainBodyGyrostdYaxis

-          std of the time (T in the name) domain angular velocity signal on the Y axis coming from the mobile phone gyroscope (feature previously named tBodyGyro-std()-Y)
+          std of the time domain angular velocity signal on the Y axis coming from the mobile phone gyroscope (feature previously named tBodyGyro-std()-Y)

 Vaiable 26. timeDomainBodyGyrostdZaxis

-         std of the time (T in the name) domain angular velocity signal on the Z axis coming from the mobile phone gyroscope (feature previously named tBodyGyro-std()-Z)
+         std of the time domain angular velocity signal on the Z axis coming from the mobile phone gyroscope (feature previously named tBodyGyro-std()-Z)

 Variable 27. timeDomainBodyGyroJerkmeanXaxis